roman-milk/roman-milk.github.io/daughters-initiation-into-incest.md

+===

- ****** Daughter's Initiation into Incest ****** bysilkstockingslover© "Um, I understand," she nodded, from her submissive position on her knees.
+"Um, I understand," she nodded, from her submissive position on her knees.
 "But I'm not sure I could say such words to my best friend.
 I don't think she will react favourably to such a demand."

  "How she reacts isn't the point.
 The point is we must tempt her to the very brink to prepare for tonight's Satan extraction," he explained.